-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

 The purpose of the Juvare Federal Cloud (JFC) system is to provide the Veterans Health Administration (VHA) Office of Emergency Management (OEM) with an information technology (IT) solution to assist in preparing for, responding to and managing disasters and incidents affecting both the VHA and the nation.